StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/Setup Guides/Initial Setup.md

 operations. ``AccountService``s can be manually provided via the ``AccountConfiguration/init(configuration:_:)``  initializer.
 Otherwise, ``AccountService``s might be directly provided by other Spezi `Componet`s (like the `FirebaseAccountConfiguration`).

+> Note: A given ``AccountService`` implementation might only support storing a fixed set of account values (see ``SupportedAccountKeys``).
+In those cases you may be required to suply your own ``AccountStorageStandard`` implementation
+    to handle storage of additional account values.
+Refer to the <doc:Custom-Storage-Provider> article for information.

 ### Account Setup

 Now that we configured ``SpeziAccount``, let's see how users can setup their account within your app.